-But laypersons too can experience the fascination of the ice track ‘up close and personal’ and enjoy an adrenaline-inducing ride down the track in a guest bobsleigh, competition bobsleigh or summer bobsleigh driven by a first-class pilot, followed by a well-earned chill-out session in the laid-back K14 café-restaurant (Bobcafé) – an out-of-the-ordinary yet perfect company incentive idea for all those who enjoy a bit of excitement.
+But laypersons too can experience the fascination of the ice track ‘up close and personal’ and enjoy an adrenaline-inducing ride down the track in a bobraft, competition bobsleigh or summer bobsleigh driven by a first-class pilot, followed by a well-earned chill-out session in the laid-back K14 café-restaurant (Bobcafé) – an out-of-the-ordinary yet perfect company incentive idea for all those who enjoy a bit of excitement.

 From bobsleigh, luge and skeleton world cup races to the ‘Wok World Cup’ with German television presenter Stefan Raab – every winter the ice track in Innsbruck-Igls is the setting for spectacular races and events.